chrispua1/sentence-variation-tool/README.md

 # Sentence Variation Tool

-## Under Development
+Looking for the site?
 [Click here](https://chrispua1.github.io/sentence-variation-tool/) to access the (incomplete) sentence variation tool.

 ## Introduction
 Inspired by an assignment in ELA class, this tool can help you make sure your writing has enough variation between sentences, making it more interesting to read.